Joan Hinton: Moving to China

 After 1956, Hinton finally obtained permanent residency to live in China and she chose to retain her US citizenship.

-On August 29 (or in June, according to another source), 1966, Joan Hinton, Erwin Engst and two other Americans living in China—Bertha Sneck (Shǐ Kè 史克, who had previously been married to Joan's brother William) and Ann Tomkins (Tāngpǔjīnsēn 汤普金森)—signed a big-character poster put up at the Foreign Experts Bureau in Beijing with the following text:
+On August 29 (or in June, according to another source), 1966, Joan, Erwin and two other Americans living in China—Bertha Sneck (Shǐ Kè 史克, who had previously been married to Joan's brother William) and Ann Tompkins (Tāngpǔjīnsēn 汤普金森)—signed a big-character poster put up at the Foreign Experts Bureau in Beijing with the following text:

 Which monsters and freaks are pulling the strings so foreigners get this kind of treatment?
 Foreigners working in China, no matter what class background they have, no matter what their attitude is toward the revolution, they all get the "five nots and two haves": the five nots—first: no physical labour, second: no thought reform, third: no chances of contacts with workers and peasants, fourth: no participation in class struggle, fifth: no participation in production struggle; the two haves—first: they have an exceptionally high living standard, second: they have all kinds of specialization.
 What kind of concept is that?
 This is Khrushchevism, this is revisionist thinking, this is class exploitation! [...]
 We demand: [...]
 Seventh: the same living standard and the same level of Chinese staff; eighth: no specialization any more.
 Long live the Great Proletarian Cultural Revolution!

 A copy of the poster was shown to Mao Zedong, who issued a directive that "revolutionary foreign experts and their children should be treated the same as the Chinese."